 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think your program will be ranked by any applicant.

 If your program has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant.
 For example, if two positions are to be filled from a Rank Order List, the specific rank numbers (1 or 2) assigned to the two most preferred applicants are not significant, as positions are available for both of these applicants.
 However, for less preferred applicants (ranks 3 and onward) the specific rank numbers are very significant as they indicate your preference for each of these applicants if the program cannot match with both of the most preferred applicants.

 You should rank all applicants who are acceptable for each program.
 For example, if there are 10 applicants for one position at your program and you determine from your evaluations that 9 of the 10 applicants would be acceptable, you should rank all 9 applicants on your Rank Order List in order of your preference.
-Applicants generally apply to and rank several programs, and therefore Program Directors who do not list all acceptable applicants for each program may not fill all their positions.
-By submitting a longer list of applicants, you may reduce the likelihood of being left with unfilled positions.
+Applicants generally apply to and rank several programs, therefore Program Directors who do not list all acceptable applicants for each program may not fill all their positions.
+By submitting a longer list of applicants, you may increase the likelihood of filling all of your positions.

 Each program will be matched with the most preferred applicant(s) on its list who have ranked that program and who are not matched with programs they prefer.

 Programs that rank fewer applicants than the number of positions available (e.g., 2 applicants ranked for 3 available positions) will, by definition, have one or more unfilled positions in the Match.
 Similarly, programs that rank the same number of applicants as positions available (e.g., 3 applicants ranked for 3 positions) run a very high risk of having one or more unfilled positions in the Match.